 Information about perennials

 In horticultural circles, the term ‘perennials’ is bandied about as if everyone knows what these plants are.
-But what are perennials exactly?
+But what are they exactly?
 And what do you have to know about perennials before you start using them?

-Perennials are plants that emerge, grow and flower every year
+Perennials emerge, grow and flower every year

-Evergreen and deciduous perennials
+Evergreen and deciduous

 Their enormous variation in colours, shapes and other characteristics make perennials perfect for creating a living garden.
-Some perennials are especially fragrant, attract butterflies or can be used as cut flowers.
+Some of them are especially fragrant, attract butterflies or can be used as cut flowers.
 Their differences in size, ranging from tall conspicuous specimens to little plants that hug the ground also contribute to a living garden.